Federal Syntech Review: The Rise of Synthetic Ammo

 Syntech Range

 Syntech Range is intended to be used during a day of fun shooting at the range.
-It's not competitive or hand-loaded quality ammo, but its ability to reduce metal-on-metal contact and clean burning powder keeps you shooting longer.
+It's not competitive or handload-quality ammo, but its clean-shooting bullet, clean-igniting propellant, and lead-free primer all pose serious benefits during target practice.

 It's available in 9mm, 40 S&W, 45 Auto, and 10mm.